jeremytammik/tbc/a/1538_fam_bb_aec_hack.md

  #RevitAPI @AutodeskRevit #aec #bim #dynamobim @AutodeskForge http://bit.ly/devdays2016online

 I briefly mentioned the AEC Hackathon in Munich yesterday.
-Here is some more information on that, highlighting the exciting speaker line-up and target topics, plus a solution for determining the bounding box of an entire family:
+Here is some more information on that, highlighting the exciting speaker line-up and target topics, plus a solution for determining the bounding box of an entire family
-&ndash; AEC Hackathon Munich Topics and Speakers &ndash; Family bounding box...
+&ndash; AEC Hackathon Munich Topics and Speakers &ndash; Family bounding box
+&ndash; Continuous integration for RevitLookup? ...

 -->